rpeszek/my-blogs/posts/2022-10-20-emirical-programming.md

 I have struggled on this decision, at the end I decided to simplify things and keep formal reasoning bundled into the more broad deductive process.
 _side_note_end

 [^formalprog]: Examples of formal approaches popular among FP-ers could be equational reasoning, use of logical implication (e.g. with Haskell type class constraints), use of mathematical or structural induction (e.g. with inductive types like a functional list prove properties of, say, the implementation of `map`).
+Readers familiar with equational reasoning may agree with me about its similarity to a refactoring process where developer mentally verifies that the new code is equivalent to the old.
+The line between formal and informal is sometimes thin.

 ## Coding by experimenting and observing